 Transactions on SKALE Chains are free to end users.
 This means there is gas on SKALE Chains just like on Ethereum, but it’s powered by sFUEL (SKALE FUEL), a gas token which has no monetary value.
 In this way, executing transactions and state changes don’t incur costs but require consuming gas in sFUEL, which is zero-cost.
 SKALE Chain gas provides a way to meter or limit transactions on the SKALE Chain to prevent malicious execution.

-SKALE announced an additional $100M of SKL allocated for founders and developers looking to run fast & efficient EVM smart contracts with zero gas fees for end users.
-The first two phases have launched which are Gaming and NFTs with more to be announced soon.
+SKALE has $100M SKL allocated for founders and developers looking to run fast & secure EVM smart contracts on the world's fastest blockchain with zero gas fees for end users.
+The first grant phases have launched including Gaming, DeFi, and NFTs with more to be announced soon.

-SKALE’s architecture makes it well suited for hosting blockchain games.
-Zero gas fees, zero-cost minting, high throughput, finality measured in seconds, and fast completing transactions are essential for responsive and seamless gameplay.
-Submit your application for a chance to participate in a $5 million grant program for game developers and projects building P2E, Metaverse, and NFT games.
+SKALE’s modular architecture makes it well suited for hosting blockchain games.
+Zero gas fees, free minting, easy user onboarding, instant finality, and on-chain file storage are essential for responsive and seamless gameplay.
+Submit your application for a chance to participate in a $5 million grant program for game developers and projects building blockchain games.

-SKALE is the eco-friendly blockchain network purpose-built to bring functional NFTs to the world with zero gas fees and free minting.
-SKALE is committing 10,000,000 SKL tokens to help NFT artists, creators and devs bring their work to life in the SKALEverse.
+SKALE's architecture is purpose-built to bring functional NFTs to the masses with zero gas fees, free NFT minting, and on-chain file storage.
+SKALE is committing 10M SKL tokens to help NFT artists, creators and devs bring their work to life in the SKALEverse.

 SKALE Network is an Ethereum-native decentralized blockchain network that supports thousands of independent blockchains, multichains, and storage chains with near-zero gas costs, faster commit times, and increased transaction throughput.